2023 East Timorese parliamentary election: Aftermath

-The observers from the Community of Portuguese-Speaking Countries attested that "under the specific conditions observed, the entire electoral process was reliable and credible, and gave no cause for complaint that could compromise the transparency and integrity of the electoral process".
+The observers from the Community of Portuguese Language Countries attested that "under the specific conditions observed, the entire electoral process was reliable and credible, and gave no cause for complaint that could compromise the transparency and integrity of the electoral process".
 The United States Department of State congratulated Timor-Leste for "free, fair and transparent" elections that were "an inspiration to democracy worldwide".

 On 23 May, in his first public reaction after the completion of the vote count by the STAE, Xanana Gusmão said that the vote reflects the population’s fatigue and calls for implementing the need for change.
 Without wanting to confirm whether he will be prime minister, he did admit that he is waiting for the official certification of the results before moving forward with party alliances and forming the next government.
 He stated that the next government will be one of "consolidation of the State and the institutions".
 Gusmão also thanked the population for their maturity and peaceful behavior during the voting process.

 Within Fretilin, voices were raised calling for the resignation of the party leadership after this "humiliating" defeat.
 José Agostinho Sequeira declared that Alkatiri and Guterres were no longer alternatives.
 Sequeira had failed as a candidate for the party presidency at a party congress in September 2022.
 The internal opponents of the party leadership included, among others, Rui Maria de Araújo, Osório Florindo, and Luís Maria Lobato.
 Lere Anan Timur was also present at a meeting of the inner-party opposition.
 The former general had run against his party colleague Guterres in the last presidential election, but presented himself as a member of a leadership troika with Alkatiri and Guterres during the parliamentary election.

 The outgoing government is said to have suffered as a result of the electorate's dissatisfaction with the instability of its member parties, which were held responsible for disrupting the functioning of the institutions in the midst of the Covid-19 pandemic.
 After acknowledging the results, Fidelis Leite Magalhães, Minister of the Presidency of the Council of Ministers, said the previous government would work with the future one to ensure a "dignified and quality transition".